Chaste/Chaste.github.io/site/content/docs/user-tutorials/CellBasedDemo.md

     void TestMeshBasedMonolayer()
     {
 ```

-This time we just create a {{{MutableMesh}}} and use that to specify the spatial locations of cells.
+This time we just create a `MutableMesh` and use that to specify the spatial locations of cells.
 ```cpp
         HoneycombMeshGenerator generator(2, 2);
         boost::shared_ptr<MutableMesh<2,2> > p_mesh = generator.GetMesh();  //**Changed**//

 ```

 We create the same number of cells as the previous test.
 ```cpp
         std::vector<CellPtr> cells;